peterchettiar/LLMZoomcamp_2024/Module-3-vector-databases/README.md

 | 5.
 Vector Generation | As the model learns, it generates numerical vectors (embeddings) representing the meaning or characteristics of each data point. |
 | 6.
 Quality Assessment | Evaluate the quality and effectiveness of the embeddings by measuring their performance on specific tasks or using human evaluation. |
 | 7.
 Implementation | Once satisfied with the embeddings' performance, use them for analyzing and processing your data sets. |

+Now moving on to the concept of `indexing`.
+As mentioned prviously, this is another important process to enable fast retrieval for `vector search`.
+There are a few types of indexing methods such as:
+1. Flat index (brute force) - compares the query with every single vector stored in the database
+2. Approximate Nearest Neighbour (ANN) Methods - as the name suggests, using algorithms to find the close vectors that are similar or approximate to the query vector
+3. Tree-Based indexing - use a tree-like structure to partition the vector database thereby eliminating large portions of data during search
+4. Graph-Based indexing - constructs a graph like structure where each node represents a vector, and edges connect nodes based on proximity (similarity)

 ### Vector Search Data Workflow